saphanaacademy/powerweek2018/Exercise_08/Exercise_08.md

 1. Observe the folder structure - training, test and validation with each of these having a subfolder for each classification value (in this case each brand) and images in the respective subfolders.
 Source data is split 80-10-10 (80% training, 10% test and 10% validation)
   ![](images/50e.png)

-1. From the command prompt, navigate to the folder where the Brands data was uncompressed and copy the data to the AWS S3 bucket using Minio client - this will take a minute or two
+1. From the command prompt, navigate to the folder where the Brands data was extracted

 	```sh
 	cd downloads
 	```

+1. Copy the data to the AWS S3 bucket using Minio client - this will take a minute or two

 	```sh
 	mc cp Brands saps3/data --recursive
 	```
   ![](images/50f.png)

-1. List the Brands directory and display the training categories
+1. List the Brands directory

 	```sh
 	cf sapml fs list Brands/
 	```

+1. Display the training categories

 	```sh
 	cf sapml fs list Brands/training/
 	```